-What is Condition Monitoring for Machines?
+What is condition monitoring for machines?

 Condition monitoring is a technique for tracking a machine’s health and performance over time.
-With condition monitoring, manufacturers measure parameters like temperature, current, vibration, and RPM against set thresholds in order to pin-point signs of degradation.
+With condition monitoring, operations measure parameters like temperature, current, vibration, and RPM against set thresholds in order to pin-point signs of degradation.

 Condition monitoring is an important tool in the machine monitoring and continuous improvement toolkit, and there are many benefits to tracking machine conditions in real-time.
 You can avoid unscheduled downtime, tailor preventative maintenance schedules to the demands of usage in your operations, and collect the data necessary for diagnostic and predictive maintenance.